yxqd/luban/docs/index.rst

 Luban: a generic UI "language"
 ==============================

-Luban is a python package for building user interface.
+Luban is a python package for building user interfaces.
-For example, with luban, one can quickly create dynamic, ajax-based web interfaces using **pure python**: **no knowledge of html and javascript is required**; anyone knowing basic python can use luban to create their user interface applications accessible from web browsers.
+For example, with luban, one can quickly create dynamic, ajax-based web interfaces using **pure python**: **no knowledge of html and javascript is required**; anyone knowing basic python can use luban to create user interface applications that are accessible from web browsers.

 Luban provides
 :ref:`a minimalist "language" <philosophy>`